gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 To use a varying we need to declare matching varyings in both a vertex and fragment shaders.
 We set the varying in the vertex shader with some value per vertex.
-When WebGL draws pixels it will interopolate between those values and pass them to the corresponding varying in the fragment shaders
+When WebGL draws pixels it will interpolate between those values and pass them to the corresponding varying in the fragment shaders

 Vertex shader